Prostitution in Canada: Alberta

 Alberta's Child Welfare Act (1997) added the purchase of sex from someone under 18 as child abuse, with fines up to $2,000 and/or six months in jail in addition to Criminal Code penalties.

 The Protection of Children Involved in Prostitution Act (February 1999) provided that a child wanting to exit prostitution may access community support programs, but if not could be apprehended by police.
 They could then be confined for up to 72 hours in a protective safe house, where they can receive emergency care, treatment, assessment and planning.
 Customers and pimps can be charged with child sexual abuse and fined up to $25,000, 2 years jail or both.

-However, in July 2000, the law was ruled unconstitutional.
+However, in July 2000, the law was initially ruled unconstitutional.
 The Provincial Court determined that it did not respect a child's legal rights because it lacked the "procedural safeguards" to allow youth the right to answer allegations or seek judicial appeal.
-But in December the Court of Queen's Bench quashed this.
+But in December the Court of Queen's Bench upheld the legislation on appeal.
 Nevertheless, the government had already introduced amendments ensuring that when a child is confined they be informed in writing as to why they were being confined, its duration, court dates and the right to legal representation.
 The child is also given an opportunity to contact Legal Aid and that they may request court review of the confinement.

 Amendments were also made to enable children to receive additional care and support, including extending the confinement period for up to five days and allowing for authorities to apply for a maximum of two additional confinement periods of up to 21 days each.